 2. Do not use Mass Storage to backup your desktop hard disk.

 Mass storage is not intended to be used as a backup location for local disk drives, operating systems, or software.
-In general, files that change often or directories with more than a thousand files will cause performance problems and consume tape resources.
+In general, files that change often or directories with more than a thousand files will cause access and performance problems.
 See the UNC Data Backup Options page for alternative solutions to copying your PC files to mass storage.